Skip to main content

 What Are the Genetic Influences on Aromatase Activity?

-Beyond lifestyle, within the CYP19A1 gene can influence individual aromatase activity and, consequently, estrogen levels and anastrozole response.
+Beyond lifestyle, genetic polymorphisms within the CYP19A1 gene can influence individual aromatase activity and, consequently, estrogen levels and anastrozole response.
 Single nucleotide polymorphisms (SNPs) can alter enzyme efficiency or expression levels.
 For instance, certain genetic variants may lead to inherently higher or lower aromatase activity, predisposing individuals to different baseline estrogen levels or varying responses to aromatase inhibitors.
 This genetic predisposition interacts with lifestyle factors, creating a unique biochemical signature for each person.

 How Do Environmental Factors Affect Estrogen Metabolism?

 Environmental endocrine-disrupting chemicals (EDCs) represent another layer of complexity.
 Compounds such as phthalates, bisphenol A (BPA), and certain pesticides can mimic or interfere with endogenous hormones, including estrogens.
 Exposure to these chemicals, often found in plastics, personal care products, and contaminated food, can alter estrogen receptor activity or influence aromatase expression.
-Reducing exposure to EDCs through conscious lifestyle choices, such as using glass containers and choosing organic produce, can support a cleaner hormonal environment, thereby enhancing the body’s natural regulatory mechanisms and the efficacy of therapeutic interventions.

 References

-• Baker, Jessica M. et al. “Estrogen–gut microbiome axis ∞ A new paradigm for obesity and metabolic diseases.”
+• Baker, Jessica M. et al. “Estrogen ∞ gut microbiome axis ∞ A new paradigm for obesity and metabolic diseases.”
 Trends in Endocrinology & Metabolism, vol. 30, no. 10, 2019, pp. 724-734.

 • Hodges, Romilly E. and Deanna M. Minich.
 “Modulation of Metabolic Detoxification Pathways Using Foods and Food-Derived Compounds ∞ A Review with Insight into the Classical and Alternative Paradigms.”
 Journal of Nutrition and Metabolism, vol. 2015, 2015, Article ID 760689.